427A Burrill Hall

 Lee KY*, Royston SE*, Vest MO, Ley DJ, Kim EH, Jan LY, and Chung HJ (2014). (*These authors contributed equally).
 N-methyl-D-aspartate Receptors mediate Activity-dependent Down-Regulation of Potassium Channel Genes during the Expression of Homeostatic Intrinsic Plasticity.
 In preparation.

 Cavaretta JP*, Sherer KS*, Lee KY, Issema RS, Kim EH, and Chung HJ (2014). (*These authors contributed equally).
 Polarized Axonal Surface Expression of Neuronal KCNQ Potassium Channels is Regulated by Calmodulin Interaction with KCNQ2 Subunit.
-PLos One, Under revision.
+PLos One, In press.

 Hearing M, Kotecki L, Marron Fernandez de Velasco E, Fajardo-Serrano A, Chung HJ, Luján R, Wickman K. (2013).
 Repeated Cocaine Weakens GABAB-Girk Signaling in Layer 5/6 Pyramidal Neurons in the Prelimbic Cortex.
 Neuron 80(1):159-70